 This feature prevented unnecessary foot rotation, replacing the need for heavy force to jumpstart across the court.
 Due to the nylon shank, the Boot is highly spacious and easy to rest your feet in, which gives your ankle sufficient time for recovery during intensive gameplay.

 There is also a clear traction benefit in the full-grain leather bracing the Danner shoe.
-Slipping and sliding on wet/glassy surfaces is reduced.
+Slipping and sliding on wet/glassy surfaces are reduced.

-Not only does the Boot’s smart design keep it looking brand-new, but it also escalates the ankle balance when you jump laterally across the court.
+Not only does the smart design of these ankle tennis shoes keep them looking brand-new, but it also escalates the ankle balance when you jump laterally across the court.
 So you have a lesser chance of toppling over or missing the ground with your heel, which ensures greater ankle safety.

-The Danner Kinetic 8’’ also involves stress management to lighten the weight tennis shoe place on your ankle.
-Since its grainy leather is purposefully chosen for endurance, the boot can resist quick shifts instance and bursts of contact with the ground.
+The Danner Kinetic 8’’ also involves stress management to lighten the weight tennis shoe placed on your ankle.
+Since its grainy leather is purposefully chosen for endurance, the boot can resist quick shifts instances and bursts of contact with the ground.

 We found this property to significantly decrease the “feeling” of heaviness most players encounter in tennis games, as the boot appears to merge with your feet and presents a little challenge in movement.